Last updated 20/03/2023

-Converse on babies
+Converse shoes on babies.

-Kids jumping/kneeling/falling/bouncing on my furniture
+Kids jumping/kneeling/falling/bouncing on my furniture.

-Parents who show children no boundaries
+Parents who show their children no boundaries.

-Anything that gets stuck up my nails – clay, playdough, gloop, slime
+Anything that gets stuck up my nails – clay, playdough, gloop, slime.

 Boys that can’t pee straight!
 Just the thought makes me want to disinfect my toilet again.

-Mixing up the colours of playdough
+Mixing the colours of the playdough

 Bad manners at meal time